MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-containers-overview.md

 Windows Server 2016 provides two different types of containers that differ by level of isolation.
 Windows Server containers and Docker containers are similar because both have namespace and file system isolation, while sharing the kernel with the host they are running on.
 On Linux, this isolation has traditionally been provided by cgroups and namespaces, and Windows Server containers behave similarly.

-Windows containers with Hyper-V support provide more isolation and security because each container does not share the operating system kernel with the other containers, or with the host.
+Windows containers with Hyper-V support provide more isolation and security because no container shares the operating system kernel with any other container, or with the host.
 With this higher level of security isolation, Hyper-V enabled containers are targeted at potentially hostile, multi-tenant scenarios.
 For a Windows-based tutorial, see [Create your first Service Fabric container application on Windows](service-fabric-get-started-containers.md).

 The following figure shows the different types of virtualization and isolation levels available.